Makassar people: Cuisine

-Differences between the Buginese and Makassar people
+Bugis–Makassar kinship

 There is a common misperception that the Makassar people are identical and ethnically cognate to the Buginese people, and that the term Buginese and Makassar are terms that are coined by the Dutch colonials to create a division among them.
 All potentials were lost once the Sultanate of Makassar fell to the Dutch colonial, since these people were notoriously rebellious against the Dutch colonials.
 Wherever these people encounter the Dutch colonials, conflicts are bound to happen.
 Several notable figures centered in Gowa Regency that refused to surrender like Karaeng Galesong, migrated to Central Java.
 Along with his powerful naval fleet, they would engage in war against any Dutch vassals that they would encounter.
 Hence, the Dutch colonials at that time under Cornelis Speelman calls him the Si-Bajak-Laut, meaning "the pirate".

 In linguistic terms, Makassarese and Buginese are distinct languages, even though both of these languages belong to the South Sulawesi group within the Malayo-Polynesian languages branch of the Austronesian languages.
 In this category, the Makassarese language is in the same sub-category as Bentong, Coastal and Highland Konjo and Selayar; while Buginese is under the same sub-category as Campalagian language and along with another 2 languages spoken in Kalimantan, Embaloh and Taman.
 This differences between the Bugis and Makassar people are one of the characteristics that differentiate the two people group.

 The idea that the Buginese and Makassar people are ethnically cognate derives from the conquest of kingdoms such as Bone state and Wajo Kingdom by the Sultanate of Gowa.